Tell me more ×

 I sometimes have to make git merges on the console.
-Up until now, for resolving conflicts, I was using Xcode 3's FileMerge (you can open it on the console using the 'opendiff' command).
+Up to now, for resolving conflicts, I was using Xcode 3's FileMerge (you can open it on the console using the 'opendiff' command).
 If conflicts show, I use 'git mergetool' which automatically invokes opendiff for each of the conflicting files.

 I cannot find an executable for this tool inside the Xcode 4 bundle.
 Any hack that achieves this would be welcome.